 PSA test.
 As described in the Overview and Risk Factors and Prevention section, PSA is a type of protein released by prostate tissue that is found in higher levels in a man's blood when there is abnormal activity in the prostate, including prostate cancer, BPH, or inflammation of the prostate.
 Doctors can look at features of the PSA value, such as absolute level, change over time, and level in relation to prostate size, to decide if a biopsy is needed.
 In addition, a version of the PSA test allows the doctor to measure a specific component, called the “free” PSA, which can sometimes help find out if a tumor is noncancerous or cancerous.

 DRE.
-A doctor uses this test to find abnormal parts of the prostate by feeling the area using a finger (see the Risk Factors and Prevention section for more information).
+A doctor uses this test to find abnormal parts of the prostate by feeling the area using a finger.
 It is not very precise; therefore, most men with early prostate cancer have normal DRE test results.
+See the Risk Factors and Prevention section for more information.

 If the PSA or DRE test results are abnormal, the following tests can confirm a diagnosis of cancer: